Skip to content

 While a tax professional’s expertise and guidance is often highly valuable, it tends to be costly, and may sit outside your budget.
 In this case, doing it yourself manually (option 1) or using a reputable tax software (which we’ll explore next) may be more suitable for you.

-The software seamlessly deciphers complex data from various exchanges and wallets, automatically categorising transactions for tax purposes.
-Once all of your transaction data is imported, you can access tax reports that can be passed to your accountant or used to file directly via myTax.
+The software seamlessly deciphers complex data from all of your exchanges and wallets, including any DeFi and NFT activity, automatically categorising transactions for tax purposes.
+Once all of your transaction data is imported, you can access tax reports that can be passed to your accountant or used to file directly with the ATO via myTax.

-The platform goes beyond simple calculations, offering many product features, including smart reconciliation that learns as you go, direct smart contract integrations, tax-loss harvesting tool, customisable reports and many more.
+The platform goes beyond simple calculations, offering many product features, including smart reconciliation that learns as you go, direct smart contract integrations, tax-loss harvesting tool, customisable reports and much more.

 You’ll find two options for importing your Swyftx data.
 You can choose either option and simply follow the instructions which appear on the right-hand side.